St. Hilary’s Day Care Centre PROGRAM STATEMENT

 “It takes a Village to raise a child” is something we at St. Hilary’s strongly believe in.
 Keeping this in mind we make sure we plan various activities and events throughout our curriculum to safely expose our children to different people and learning experiences in the community.

-We welcome volunteers and students on placements at our centre.
-We believe that we have as much to learn from us as they do from us.
-Although they are treated as staff they are not counted in our daily staff to child ratios.
-These volunteers and students augment the high-quality care and individual attention given to the children in our programs
+Volunteers and Students: We welcome volunteers and students on placements at our centre.
+We believe that we have as much to learn from them as they do from us.
+Although they are treated as staff, they are not counted in our daily staff to child ratios.
+These volunteers and students augment the high-quality care and individual attention given to the children in our programs.

-Our staff takes great interest in planning field trips for our preschoolers and toddlers.
-Each year during our staff meeting we brain storm and try and come up with new and exciting ideas to expose children and families to new experiences.
-Over the years some of our excursions have included visiting farms to go pumpkin picking; fun water play at local splash pads, visiting local/neighbourhood stores, visiting a dentist’s office and more.
+Special Programs: Our staff takes great interest in planning fun and educational programs for our preschoolers and toddlers.
+Each year during our staff meetings we brainstorm and try and come up with new and exciting ideas to expose the children to new experiences.
+Over the years some of our visitors have included reptile/animal presentation, bubbleology show, firefighter/fire truck visit, dental hygienist from a local dental office, pizza making with Domino’s Pizza, and story time with the local librarian.

 Continuous Professional Learning